git —version — Insert the missing part of the command to check which version of Git (if any) is installed

 git pull origin — Update the current branch from its origin using a single command

-git push origin — push
+git push origin — push the current branch to its default remote origin

 git branch -a — List all local and remote branches of the current Git